 Since 2017, Google has maintained that around 15% of daily searches have never been searched before.
 They’re brand new.
 To be able to process and serve the best results for these searches and others, search engines have had to figure out how to determine context, search intent, and more.

 Focusing on a specific keyword and the rankings for that one keyword, especially if it is too broad or a vanity keyword, is limiting.
 And, doing so can cause you to miss out on search opportunities that matter more and make a bigger difference for your business.

 If you’re focusing on the right content topics for your website, following SEO best practices, etc., then you’re focusing on how to provide sufficient context for search engines to understand your page and also on giving searchers what they are looking for.

 This positions you to attract more of your target audience, meet their expectations, and also convert them into leads for your business.
 This approach also gives you a better chance at showing up for a broad range of searches that are relevant to your business, including those that have never been searched before.

 SEO covers a lot of ground.
 You can get some quick wins in some areas, especially if you are fixing a technical issue, but SEO should not be viewed as a quick fix for low traffic, leads, revenue, etc.

 Good SEO efforts compound over time.
 And, it can take some time to start seeing progress, especially in a highly competitive industry.
 Plus, there are a lot of factors to consider.

 A sampling of SEO tactics cannot fix bad branding or a broken website.
+Web design impacts content marketing, SEO, branding, and more.
 A solid SEO approach needs to be holistic.
 It needs to include fixing technical and user experience issues on your website and correcting other issues holding you back.